Ayushya100/problems-svc/ReadME.md

 ## 📌 Project Status: Under Development
 ### What's Happening Now:
-- The service is currently being developed to support the creation, management, and serving of coding challenges for users across different domains.
+- The service has been created to support the creation, management, and serving of coding challenges for users across different domains.

 ## 🚀 Features
 ### Overview